carnegiemellonracing/driverless/driverless_ws/src/point_to_pixel/docs/index.rst

 Coloring Module
 ---------------

-RGB cameras provide a primary source of color information.
-Though the two stereolabs ZED cameras have stereoscopic capability, the pipeline avoids any depth processing due to latency concerns.
-Instead cameras are just used for rgb image processing (see :doc:`coloring explainers <source/explainers/coloring_module>`).
+Our dual RGB cameras provide a primary source of color information.
+Cameras are used for rgb image processing (see :doc:`coloring explainers <source/explainers/coloring_module>`) to classify cones by color.
 Classified cones are then passed down the pipeline to `Path Planning`_ and `Controls`_.

 Directory